LinuxFest Northwest 2008, April 26

 - Various types and stages of analysis

-- Text: News, presidential addresses, selected Project Gutenberg books
+- Text: News, presidential addresses

 - Tagged: Brown Corpus